 The Bechtel Prize is named for Louise Seaman Bechtel, who was an editor, author, collector of children’s books, and teacher.
 In 1919, Bechtel became the first person to lead a juvenile book department at an American publishing house.
 Bechtel helped establish the field of children’s literature and was a tireless advocate for the importance of literature in children’s lives.
 This award honors her legacy.

 T&W is now accepting submissions of essays describing a creative writing teaching experience, project, or activity that demonstrates innovation in creative writing instruction.
 We are looking for essays that describe a project or activity that got students excited about writing and fostered a vibrant and dynamic culture of literacy in the classroom.
 We welcome essays about projects that carved a space for students to reflect on the events of the past year (eg. public health, remote learning, social justice, etc.).
 The experience/project/activity should be one that:

 - engaged students in all parts of the writing process

 - promoted connections between reading and writing

 The essay itself should:

-- Share actual classroom experience, including sharing how students engaged with the project (in other words, this should not be a planned project, but rather one that has already taken place).
+- Share actual classroom experience, including how students engaged with the project (in other words, this should not be a planned project but one that has already taken place).

-- Focus on the classroom experience and what makes it an innovative one.
+- Focus on the classroom experience and what makes it innovative.